openwebdocs/mdn-bcd-collector/docs/update-bcd-data-flow.md

-# Update-BCD Architecture Notes
+# update-bcd Architecture Notes

-The `update-bcd` script iterates through entries from a local copy of `browser-compat-data` and compares them against a set of test results from a local copy of `mdn-test-results` to see if there should be any updates to the `browser-compat-data` repo.
+The `update-bcd` script iterates through entries from a local copy of `browser-compat-data` and compares them against a set of test results from a local copy of `mdn-bcd-results` to see if there should be any updates to the `browser-compat-data` repo.

 The `update-bcd` script keeps an internal representation of the data from each iterated BCD file for purposes of comparing and applying possible transformations to the data.

-## Tracking the Update State of each BCD Entry Iteration
+## Tracking the Update State of Each BCD Entry Iteration

 As the script iterates through each BCD entry, an `UpdateInternal` object is created to represent the state of the data.
 This state object is shared across all of the script's sequential operation.
 The primary keys in this object are: